 Collections in advance arise when the District receives resources before it has legal claim to them, as when grant monies are received prior to the incidence of qualifying expenditures.
 In subsequent periods, when both recognition criteria are met, or when the District has legal claim to the resources, the liability for collections in advance is removed and revenues are recorded.
-Collections in advance consists of amounts for pre-paid student meals in the school lunch fund.
+Collections in advance consists of amounts for pre-paid student meals in the school lunch fund, and grant monies received in advance in the special aid fund.